Kara710/Static-Web-Page/README.md

 |auth_password=********|
 |hostname=localhost|

-4. Make changes on php.in file<br>
+4. Make changes on php.ini file<br>
+To find the right file it is better to open it via: click on wamp -> mouseover the PHP icon and there you will find the right php.ini.

 |Change and Enable those attributes|Unenable those atributes|
 |-----|----|